 Automate using a layered approach

 When it comes to automate your scenarios make sure you have a layered approach that scales over the time.
 I’ve already written a post dedicated to automation at scale and describe the common pitfalls.
-Integration with the CI process is also key to ensure quality of the the delivery pipeline.
+Integration with the CI process is also key to ensure quality of the delivery pipeline.

 Typical BDD workflow with Jira & Hiptest